sourcegraph/about/blogposts/structural-code-search-at-scale-from-your-browser.md

 There is an immense amount of existing parsing and query tools for syntax trees.
-Most compilers today offer a library or visitor framework, and linters or static analyzers use these libraries for checks.
-We've put together a list of tools related to structural search and matching that you may be familiar with or find interesting:
+Most compilers today offer a library or visitor framework, and linters or static analyzers may build on them to implement checks.
+Here is just a non-exhaustive, short list of tools related to structural search and matching that you may be familiar with or find interesting:

 - IntelliJ IDE support for structural search and replace, or `SSR` [[1](https://www.jetbrains.com/help/idea/structural-search-and-replace.html)]
 - Coccinelle for C code [[1](http://coccinelle.lip6.fr/)]